SvenWoltmann/hexagonal-architecture-java/README.md

     -e MYSQL_DATABASE=shop -e MYSQL_ROOT_PASSWORD=test mysql:8.0
 ```

-The connection parameters for the database are hardcoded in `BootWithRestEasyUndertow.initMySqlAdapter()`.
+The connection parameters for the database are hardcoded in `RestEasyUndertowShopApplication.initMySqlAdapter()`.
 If you are using the Docker container as described above, you can leave the connection parameters as they are.
 Otherwise, you may need to adjust them.

 # Example Curl Commands